Find Empathy - Mental Health Continuing Education

 Details

 A continuing education (CE) podcast for psychologists and therapists who work (or want to work) with health populations.
 We teach you how to care for your patients' mental health amid serious or complex medical problems.
 Listen to engaging interviews with patients, internationally renowned researchers, and skilled clinicians.
 Learn about specific medical diagnoses and ways of adapting traditional mental health methods to medical populations.
-Once you finish listening simply click on the course link in the show notes, or visit our website, to obtain your CE certificate.
+To obtain your CE certificate, simply click on the course link in the show notes, or visit our website, and complete the tasks on the course page.
 Want to learn more?
 Visit https://findempathy.com/learn/.

 Recent Episodes